getshaka-org/native-converter/README.md

 A Typeclass lets you add behavior without inheritance.
 Instead of extending a class or implementing an interface, you create a Typeclass instance that operates on that type, and pass it around.
 Typeclasses let you add features to types you don't control, aka [Retroactive Polymorphism](https://august.nagro.us/retroactive-polymorphism-scala.html).

 In Java, defining, creating, and passing Typeclass instances around would be inconvenient, so people use slow reflection instead.
 But Scala 3 makes it easy.
 When you write `case class User(..) derives NativeConverter`, the scala compiler calls method `NativeConverter::derived`, which generates a `given` instance in User's companion object.
-When you summon a NativeConverter for User, either with `summon[NativeConverter[User]]` or just `NativeConverter[User]` via the 0-arg `apply` helper method in `NativeConverter`, the same instance is returned.
+When you summon a NativeConverter for User, either with `summon[NativeConverter[User]]` or just `NativeConverter[User]` via the 0-arg `apply` helper, the same instance is returned.

 You can summon built-in NativeConverters for all the primitive types: